Femtocell

 In telecommunications, a femtocell is a small, low-power cellular base station, typically designed for use in a home or small business.
 A broader term which is more widespread in the industry is small cell, with femtocell as a subset.
-It connects to the service provider's network via broadband (such as DSL or cable); current designs typically support four to eight simultaneously active mobile phones in a residential setting depending on version number and femtocell hardware, and eight to sixteen mobile phones in enterprise settings.
+It typically connects to the service provider's network via the Internet through a wired broadband link (such as DSL or cable); current designs typically support four to eight simultaneously active mobile phones in a residential setting depending on version number and femtocell hardware, and eight to sixteen mobile phones in enterprise settings.
 A femtocell allows service providers to extend service coverage indoors or at the cell edge, especially where access would otherwise be limited or unavailable.
 Although much attention is focused on WCDMA, the concept is applicable to all standards, including GSM, CDMA2000, TD-SCDMA, WiMAX and LTE solutions.

 The use of femtocells allows network coverage in places where the signal to the main network cells might be too weak.
 Furthermore, femtocells lower contention on the main network cells, by forming a connection from the end user, through an internet connection, to the operator's private network infrastructure elsewhere.
 The lowering of contention to the main cells plays a part in breathing, where connections are offloaded based on physical distance to cell towers.

 Consumers and small businesses benefit from greatly improved coverage and signal strength since they have a de facto base station inside their premises.
 As a result of being relatively close to the femtocell, the mobile phone (user equipment) expends significantly less power for communication with it, thus increasing battery life.
 They may also get better voice quality (via HD voice) depending on a number of factors such as operator/network support, customer contract/price plan, phone and operating system support.
 Some carriers may also offer more attractive tariffs, for example discounted calls from home.

 Femtocells are an alternative way to deliver the benefits of fixed–mobile convergence (FMC).
 The distinction is that most FMC architectures require a new dual-mode handset which works with existing unlicensed spectrum home/enterprise wireless access points, while a femtocell-based deployment will work with existing handsets but requires the installation of a new access point that uses licensed spectrum.

 Many operators worldwide offer a femtocell service, mainly targeted at businesses but also offered to individual customers (often for a one-off fee) when they complain to the operator regarding a poor or non-existent signal at their location.
 Operators who have launched a femtocell service include SFR, AT&T, C Spire, Sprint Nextel, Verizon, Zain, Mobile TeleSystems, T-Mobile US, Orange, Vodafone, EE, O2, Three, and others.

 In 3GPP terminology, a Home NodeB (HNB) is a 3G femtocell.
 A Home eNodeB (HeNB) is an LTE 4G femtocell.